richlander/distroessed2/spec.md

 - A: Header length (sets the min; it is a legal outlier)
 - B: Length of the 50% percentile row for the column
 - C: Length of the longest row <= B * 1.2
-- D: max(A, B, C)
+- D: max(A, B, C) + 2

-'D' is the default column width (where the pipe goes).
+'D' is the total column width including padding spaces (after the leading pipe and before the trailing one).

+Note: The +2 accounts for the required padding spaces before and after content (e.g., "| content |" needs 2 extra characters beyond the content length).

 Naming: